davidlai-webstandard/diff_image_backups/README.blk_genpatch.md

 exit status or check stderr for "Abort:" and adjust its backup strategy.

 -z = ignore size differences, otherwise unmatched hashfile and image size will exit with status 2 and an appripriate Abort: message.

+-b blocklist = write the list of changed blocks (block numbers) to blocklist

+A truncated patch file can be generated if the program exits early.
-The truncated patchfile generated is of no use and should be discarded.
+This truncated patchfile is of no use and should be discarded.

 # testing